Backplane: Usage

 Early microcomputer systems like the Altair 8800 used a backplane for the processor and expansion cards.

 Backplanes are normally used in preference to cables because of their greater reliability.
 In a cabled system, the cables need to be flexed every time that a card is added or removed from the system; this flexing eventually causes mechanical failures.
 A backplane does not suffer from this problem, so its service life is limited only by the longevity of its connectors.
 For example, DIN 41612 connectors (used in the VMEbus system) have three durability grades built to withstand (respectively) 50, 400 and 500 insertions and removals, or "mating cycles".
 To transmit information, Serial Back-Plane technology uses a low-voltage differential signaling transmission method for sending information.

 In addition, there are bus expansion cables which will extend a computer bus to an external backplane, usually located in an enclosure, to provide more or different slots than the host computer provides.
 These cable sets have a transmitter board located in the computer, an expansion board in the remote backplane, and a cable between the two.

-Active vis-à-vis passive backplanes
+Active versus passive backplanes

 ISA passive backplane showing connectors and parallel signal traces on back side.
 Only components are connectors, capacitors, resistors and voltage indicator LEDs.

 Backplanes have grown in complexity from the simple Industry Standard Architecture (ISA) (used in the original IBM PC) or S-100 style where all the connectors were connected to a common bus.
 Due to limitations inherent in the Peripheral Component Interconnect (PCI) specification for driving slots, backplanes are now offered as passive and active.

 True passive backplanes offer no active bus driving circuitry.
 Any desired arbitration logic is placed on the daughter cards.
 Active backplanes include chips which buffer the various signals to the slots.